Cosine42/Folder-Size-Calculator/README.md

 ## Description
 Path to the folder is taken as input.
 Using os module, size of all files in the directory and those in each subdirectory<br>
 are summed up
-### Setup
+## Setup
-*os* module is available with Python's Standard Library and does not require installation.
+*os* module is available with Python's Standard Library and does not require installation.<br>
 Run folder_size.py on any python IDE.